rte-france/structural-french-grid-data-with-detailed-topology-time-series/README.md

 ## Data Format

-- **Format**: The data are provided in **xiidm** format.
+- **Format**: The data are provided in **[xiidm](https://powsybl.readthedocs.io/projects/powsybl-core/en/stable/grid_exchange_formats/iidm/index.html)** format (bzip2 compressed).
-- **Compatibility**: The snapshots are readable with **pypowsybl** (or **PowSyBl**), allowing for easy manipulation and analysis of the electrical network.
+- **Compatibility**: The snapshots are readable with **[pypowsybl](https://github.com/powsybl/pypowsybl)** (or **[PowSyBl](https://powsybl.org)**, allowing for easy manipulation and analysis of the electrical network.
-- **Temporal Granularity**: Snapshots every **5 minutes**, enabling fine-grained analysis of grid topology evolutions.
+- **Temporal Granularity**: Snapshots every **5 minutes**, enabling fine-grained analysis of grid topology evolutions (one file each 5 minutes).
 - **Spatial perimeter**: All structural grid components of the French transmission network are represented from 63 kV to 400 kV voltage levels.
 Interconnection lines with neighboring countries are modeled as dangling lines.

 ## Limitations

 - **Power flows and injections Not Included**: The data do not contain power flows or injections.
 Only the structural and topological information of the network is available.
 In order to compute power flows, injection reconstruction is necessary using open-source agregated data.
-A reconstruction methodology has been proposed by M. Chatzos, M. Tanneau and P. Van Hentenryck in "Data-driven time series reconstruction for modern power systems research" (Electric Power Systems Research, 2022).
+A reconstruction methodology has been proposed by [M. Chatzos](https://www.linkedin.com/in/minas-chatzos-b90164164), [M. Tanneau](https://www.linkedin.com/in/mathieu-tanneau-47937ba9) and [P. Van Hentenryck](https://www.linkedin.com/in/pascal-van-hentenryck-50a5741) in "[Data-driven time series reconstruction for modern power systems research](https://arxiv.org/abs/2110.13772)" (Electric Power Systems Research, 2022).
 Then, power flows can be computed using traditional simulation tools.

 ## Potential Uses